 Thyroid hormones have many effects on the cardiovascular system.
-It is evident, that thyroid dysfunction may accelerate atherosclerosis through some conventional cardiovascular risk factors (dyslipidemia, hypertension, etc.) however thyroid status also has a close link to several hemodynamic parameters (Biondi el al 2002, Klein el al 1990, Feldman el al 1986, Bengel el al 2000, Ripoli el al 2005).
-Triiodthyronine plays a direct role in the modulation myocardial contractile status by up-regulation of heavy alfa and beta chains of myosin, regulation of the activity of Na/K/ATPase, calcium-activated ATPase in sarcoplasmatic reticulum (SERCA II) and voltage-regulated calcium channels.
-Moreover, it regulates the activity of beta receptors as well (Biondi el al 2002, Klein el al 1990).
-Triiodthyronine decreases peripheral vascular resistance, increases peripheral oxygen consumption and oxygen demand of myocardial tissue, especially under stress condition (Biondi el al 2002, Bengel el al 2000, Ripoli el al 2005).
-Pathophysiologically, thyroid dysfunction leads to an impairment of the isovolemic relaxation and filling of the left ventricle, and to an impairment of the myocardial contractility, decrease of stroke volume and ejection fraction (Biondi el al 2002, Feldman el al 1986, Ripoli el al 2005).
-Clinical consequences of all these pathophysiological processes may be the heart failure.
-Impairment of cardiac function has been already observed in patients with clinically manifest hypo-or hyperthyroidism, however, inconsistencies of findings exist in subclinical thyroid dysfunctions.
-The aim of this study was to ascertain whether mild changes of free thyroxine concentration (fT4) were associated with an impairment of left ventricle function quantified by respective biological markers, in patients with clinically manifest chronic heart failure (CHF).
+It is evident, that thyroid dysfunction may accelerate atherosclerosis through some conventional cardiovascular risk factors (dyslipidemia, hypertension), but thyroid status also has a close link to several hemodynamic parameters (Feldman et al. 1986, Klein et al. 1990, Bengel et al. 2000, Biondi et al. 2002, Ripoli et al. 2005).
+Triiodothyronine plays a direct role in the modulation myocardial contractile status by upregulation of heavy alfa and beta chains of myosin, regulation of the activity of Na,K-ATPase, calciumactivated ATPase in sarcoplasmatic reticulum (SERCA II) and voltage-regulated calcium channels.
+Moreover, it also regulates the activity of beta receptors (Klein et al. 1990, Biondi et al. 2002ab).
+Triiodthyronine decreases peripheral vascular resistance, increases peripheral oxygen consumption and oxygen demand of myocardial tissue, especially under stress condition (Bengel et al. 2000, Biondi et al. 2002ab, Ripoli et al. 2005).
+Pathophysiologically, thyroid dysfunction leads to an impairment of the isovolemic relaxation and filling of the left ventricle, and to an impairment of the myocardial contractility, decrease of stroke volume and ejection fraction (Feldman et al. 1986, Biondi et al. 2002ab, Ripoli et al. 2005).
+Clinical consequences of all these pathophysiological processes may result in heart failure.

+Impairment of cardiac function has already been observed in patients with clinically manifest hypoor hyperthyroidism., However, inconsistent findings were reported in subclinical thyroid dysfunctions.
+The aim of this study was to ascertain whether mild changes of free thyroxine concentration (fT4) were associated with an impairment of left ventricle function (quantified by respective biological markers) in patients with clinically manifest chronic heart failure (CHF).